-CoP4 in respect of Half Hourly Metering Systems states the practices that shall be employed and the apparatus that shall be used for the Calibration, sample Calibration and Commissioning of Metering Equipment registered with the Central Meter Registration Service (CMRS) or Supplier Meter Registration Service (SMRS) for Half Hourly Metering Systems.
+CoP4 in respect of Half Hourly Metering Systems (save for Meters used with CoP 10 Metering Systems) states the practices that shall be employed and the apparatus that shall be used for the Calibration, sample Calibration and Commissioning of Metering Equipment registered with the Central Meter Registration Service (CMRS) or Supplier Meter Registration Service (SMRS) for Half Hourly Metering Systems.
 It states the requirements in relation to Codes of Practice 1, 2, 3, 5, 6 and 7 and supersedes any testing requirements contained within the 'Alpha' Codes of Practice (A, B, C, D, E, F, G, H, I, J, K1 and K2).
 It also states those practices that are applicable in relation to the production and maintaining of associated records as a result of the above mentioned practices.

-CoP4 in respect of Non Half Hourly Metering Systems states the practices that shall be employed and the apparatus that shall be used for the Calibration and Commissioning of Metering Equipment registered with the Supplier Meter Registration Service (SMRS) for Non Half Hourly Metering Systems.
+CoP4 in respect of all Non Half Hourly Metering Systems and Meters used with CoP 10 Half Hourly Metering Systems, states the practices that shall be employed and the apparatus that shall be used for the Calibration and Commissioning of Metering Equipment registered with the Supplier Meter Registration Service (SMRS) for Non Half Hourly Metering (including Meters used with CoP 10 Metering Systems).
 It also states those practices that are applicable in relation to the production and maintaining of associated records as a result of the above mentioned practices.